-50. The Legislature's predominant goal in drawing all but one of the Challenged Districts was to preserve them as "Tier One-protected majority-minority Hispanic districts."
-The irregular shape of the other Challenged District, CD 19, was caused by the irregular, racially motivated shape of its neighboring Challenged District, CD 26.
+48. The Legislature's predominant goal in drawing all of the Challenged Districts was to preserve them as "Tier One-protected majority-minority Hispanic districts."
 The Legislature's race-based decisions resulted in maps that needlessly split neighborhoods and political subdivisions and ignore traditional redistricting criteria.
 Where, as here, race is the central consideration in mapmaking and traditional, race-neutral criteria are subordinated to racial considerations, race predominates.